ZMX321/seckill/README.md

 ## Features(V1.1)

-* Add the cache preheating function,  the flash sale activities and product information are added to the Redis database in advance to improve the page access speed
+* Adding the cache preheating function,  the flash sale activities and product information are added to the Redis database in advance to improve the page access speed
-* Use thymeleaf to make static pages to improve page access speed
+* Using thymeleaf to make static pages to improve page access speed